tom-howard/ros/docs/others/amr31001/lab2.md

     ```
     ***

 1. Now, let's drive the robot around a bit and see how this data changes as we do so.
-Open up a new terminal instance by pressing `Ctrl+Alt+T`, or clicking the Terminal App desktop icon, as you did before.
+Open up a new terminal instance by pressing ++ctrl+alt+t++, or clicking the Terminal App desktop icon, as you did before.
 We'll call this one **TERMINAL 2**.

 1. Remember that node that we used last time that allowed us to control the motion of the robot using different buttons on the keyboard?
 Let's launch that again now:

     ***
     **TERMINAL 2:**
     ```bash
-    roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
+    rosrun turtlebot3_teleop turtlebot3_teleop_key
     ```
     ***